Most Puget Sound area homeowners will save more than $300 a year by switching

 to clear your credit history and record for you; it merely covers the expenses

-effects of the crime is well under $1,000.
+effects of the crime is well under $1,000, and many pay nothing.

-theft are not out-of-pocket, measurable costs, but rather the time and effort you have to devote to
+measurable costs, but rather the time and effort you have to devote to

 repairing the damage.
-Although some identity
+Although some identity theft policies compensate

-wont be able to file claims for lost wages.
+record and dont file claims for lost wages.

 for fraudulent charges of more than $50 per card.